Godse (film): Plot

 When asked about his purpose, Godse asks Vaishali to bring media baron Punyamurthy, retired Chief Justice Anantha Krishnan and Chief Election Commissioner Lakshmi Narayana.
-Afterwards, Godse kills the dacoits.
-Later, it is revealed that Godse was a businessman who arrived at World Business Summit and was proposed a project by Phani Kumar and Ajay Sarathy.
-Godse refused the project and later arrived at his village for a college reunion, but learns that his best friend Rajaram had committed suicide.
-Rajaram was an science aspirant who is unemployed and was working as a painter.
-When Rajaram was insulted and unable to become a scientist, he committed suicide.
+Afterwards, Godse kills the goon in front of Vaishali.
+It is revealed that Godse arrived at the World Business Summit and was proposed a project by Phani Kumar and Ajay Sarathy.
+He refused the project and later came to his village for a college reunion, but learned that his best friend Rajaram had committed suicide.
+Rajaram was an unemployed science aspirant working as a painter, and committed suicide after being insulted and unable to fulfill his ambition.

-Godse decide to shut down his businesses and start a new business firm in India, but was stopped by Ajay, Phani Kumar and the CM by making him to stop the construction and leave back for London.
-However, Godse decide to stay back and with the help of his hacker friend manages to gather evidence about the CM, Phani Kumar and Ajay's illegal activities and heads to provide these evidence to the Governor, but the CM orchestrates an accident which killed his friends, but Godse manages to escape and also learns about Shalini's death which makes him to take up the part of vigilante justice.
-Having learnt all this, Godse reveals that he already leaked about the ministers' illegal dealings and qualifications to the media.
+Godse decide to shut down his businesses and start a new firm in India, but was stopped by Ajay, Phani Kumar, and the CM by making him to stop the construction and return to London.
+However, Godse decided to stay back and with the help of his hacker friend, managed to gather evidence about the CM, Phani Kumar, and Ajay's illegal activities.
+He went to provide the evidence to the Governor, but the CM orchestrated an accident which killed his friend, though Godse escaped.
+After learning about Shalini's death, he became a vigilante.
+In the present, Godse reveals that he already leaked about the ministers' illegal dealings to the media.